*This article includes affiliate links that are clearly marked. I will earn a small commission from qualifying purchases.

-A National Sleep Foundation study recommends that most adults get between 7 and 9 hours of sleep each night.
-And older adults over 65 years of age should get between 7 and 8 hours each night.
-In addition to how much sleep you get, the QUALITY of sleep also matters.
 Your body has a natural circadian rhythm.
 This is your body’s internal “clock” that regulates your sleep-wake cycle.
 Getting regular, uninterrupted sleep each night is essential to health.
-According to the National Sleep Foundation, person’s who do not get consistent and appropriate amounts of sleep each night may be endangering their health.
+The National Sleep Foundation also stresses that people who do not get consistent and appropriate amounts of sleep each night may even be endangering their health (4).

 Tips for Getting Better Sleep

 If you feel you do not get enough sleep, or do not get consistent amounts of uninterrupted sleep, you may want to read up on some suggested sleep tips from the Sleep Foundation (5).

-One tip recommends that you begin a pre-bedtime routine.
+One suggestion is to begin a pre-bedtime routine.
 This could include sipping on a cup of herbal tea that contains herbs known for their calming effects, such as chamomile, lavender, honeybush, valerian, or lemon balm.